Brothers Union: Steady decline

 Brothers began the 2009 season by participating in the inaugural Bangladesh Super Cup.
 The club under Wasim Iqbal's second season as coach, crashed out of the semi-finals after suffering a 3–2 defeat to Dhaka Abahani.
 Eventually, the Oranges won the third-place decider 3–1 against Chittagong Mohammedan.
 Before the 2009–10 Bangladesh League began, Brothers, lost their star players, Zahid Hossain, Rezaul Karim Liton and Shakil Ahmed along with many other starters.
 Their new squad for the league was eventually selected by coach Wasim Iqbal through trials held at their Gopibagh training ground.
 The team consisting of rookies finished the league season in seventh position, and were only six points clear of relegation.
 The club were also knocked out from the group-stages of the Federation Cup.

-From 2010 onward, the Oranges consistently failed to secure a top-three finish in the Premier League.
-On August 5, 2012, club manager Amer Khan claimed on Ekattor TV that Brothers Union had been compelled to play a fixed match against eventual champions Abahani Limited Dhaka on May 26 during the 2012 Bangladesh Premier league, though he later stated his comments were taken out of context following pressure from the Bangladesh Football Federation.
+From 2010 onward, the Oranges consistently failed to secure a top-three finish in the Football League.
+On August 5, 2012, club manager Amer Khan claimed on Ekattor TV that Brothers Union had been compelled to play a fixed match against eventual champions Abahani Limited Dhaka on 26 May during the 2011–12 season, though he later stated his comments were taken out of context following pressure from the Bangladesh Football Federation.
 In 2017, Brothers Union assembled a team worth Tk 1.4 crore and appointed Indian coach Subrata Bhattacharya Jr., but they only managed a seventh-place finish.
-The following season, under coach Syed Nayeemuddin, the team narrowly avoided relegation from the 2018–19 Bangladesh Premier League, surviving by a single point.
+The following season, under coach Syed Nayeemuddin, the team narrowly avoided relegation in the 2018–19 season, surviving by a single point.